truenas/documentation/content/CORE/GettingStarted/Install.md

 Enter `dd status=progress if=path/to/.iso of=path/to/USB` in the CLI.
 If this results in a “permission denied” error, use `sudo dd` with the same parameters and enter the administrator password.
 {{< /expand >}}

+{{< expand "IPMI" "v" >}}
+To use IPMI to install with an <file>.iso</file> file the installer with a CD, download your favorite CD burning utility and burn the <file>.iso</file> file to the CD.
+Insert the CD into the TrueNAS system and boot from the CD.
+{{< /expand >}}

 ## Install Process

 With the installer added to a device, you can now install TrueNAS onto the desired system.
-Insert the install media and reboot or boot the system.
+Insert the install media, or load the iso using IPMI, and reboot or boot the system.
 At the motherboard splash screen, use the hotkey defined by your motherboard manufacturer to boot into the motherboard UEFI/BIOS.

 Choose to boot in UEFI mode or legacy CSM/BIOS mode.